Species

 American black duck

-The American black duck is large dabbling duck who resemble the closely-related mallard, but are darker in appearance and much less common.
+The American black duck is large dabbling duck that resembles the closely-related mallard, but is darker in appearance and much less common.
 Black ducks nest in wetlands throughout the Eastern Seaboard, including freshwater and salt marshes where restoration and protection are vitally important to maintaining black duck populations.

 Alalā